-Teen camp restoration project during the month of July.
+Teen camp conservation project is held during the month of July.
 This project is on a remote property in the Eddy mountains of northern California.
 Each summer our young campers discover the importance of restoration and the techniques used.
 We developed this program over the years to repair the damage done by illegal off-road drivers.

 Teen Camp Conservation Project

 With hands-on involvement teens are empowered by learning that they can make a difference through positive action. ~Mark Wienert

 Off-road vehicles damage wetlands